 Make sure your DUT is charged up, because while using Suzy-Q you can't currently charge the device.

-Suzy-Q should be connected to the DUT using the Type-C cable and connector integrated into Suzy-Q. This connector may need to be flipped to make case closed debugging work because the SBU lines that are used to expose the PD MCU's USB interface are not orientation invariant.
+Suzy-Q should be connected to the DUT using the Type-C cable and connector integrated into Suzy-Q. This connector may need to be flipped to make case closed debugging work because the SBU lines that are used to expose the PD MCU‘s USB interface are not orientation invariant.
+Only one port on the DUT will support CCD.
+Try using the other port if the CCD device doesn’t appear.
 Suzy-Q should be connected to the Host with a Type-A (Host) to Micro Type-B (Suzy-Q) cable.

 The Udev rule file should be installed, it will generate useful symlinks in

 /dev/google/<device name>/serial/<console name> for each serial console that a device exports.
 It will also mark the DUT as incompatible with ModemManager.
 This last part ensures that ModemManager doesn't attempt to open and manipulate the various serial consoles exported by the device.